-- 6. Loans to bankrupt borrowers, past due loans and restructured loans total 28,359 million yen.
-Allowance for loan losses is not deducted from the amounts of loans stated in items 3 to 6 above. - 7.
-The following assets were pledged as collateral:
+6. Loans to bankrupt borrowers, past due loans, loans overdue for 3 months or more and restructured loans total 27,354 million yen.

+Allowance for loan losses is not deducted from the amounts of loans stated in items 3 to 6 above.